 Mitochondrial protein and organelle homeostasis under normal and diseased conditions

 Mitochondrial proteostasis and mitochondria-associated autophagy (mitophagy) are events that are important to maintaining mitochondrial proteins and organelle quality.
-Using an unbiased proteomics approach, we are identifying factors that participate in these events, and aim to understand how protein homeostasis of mitochondria controls neuronal life, mediates cellular communications, and influences neurodegeneration.
+Using an unbiased proteomics approach, we are identifying factors that participate in these events, and aim to understand how protein homeostasis of mitochondria mediates cellular and sub-cellular organelle communications, and influences neurodegeneration.